Leuven Belgium Travel Guide

 A handshake is a common greeting for initial introductions.
 For friends and family, a kiss on the cheek (usually one kiss) may be exchanged, starting with the right cheek.

-A service charge usually forms part of restaurant bills, so tipping is not strictly required.
+A service charge usually forms part of restaurant bills, so tipping is not absolutely required.
 However, paying more than the bill or leaving a small amount (5-10%) for good service is common and valued.

 Essential services to enhance your airport experience.